-Automatic 60 Day Extension of IRA Contribution Deadline And Other Tax Acts For Certain Federally Declared Disasters.
-The new law authorizes an automatic 60 day extension to file a tax return and certain other tax acts.
-With respect to IRAs and pension plans the 60 day extension shall apply to: annual IRA contributions which have a deadline of April 15 (with no extension), a withdrawal of an excess contribution made before the tax return due date (plus extensions), a recharacterizing of a contribution and making a rollover contribution.
+The SECURE Act authorizes an automatic 60-day extension to file a tax return and certain other tax acts.
+With respect to IRAs and pension plans the 60-day extension shall apply to: annual IRA contributions which have a deadline of April 15 (with no extension), a withdrawal of an excess contribution made before the tax return due date (plus extensions), a recharacterizing of a contribution and making a rollover contribution.

 This automatic extension shall be in addition to or concurrent with other IRS guidance issued pursuant to other subsections of Code section 7508A.
-Past practice of the IRS was to not allow extensions of the contribution deadline for annual contributions.
-The contribution deadline is now extended for a disaster victim.